 The Gum Wall

 The gum wall is a sight to behold, with gum stretching from the base to at least 10 feet up the wall for pretty much the entire alley.
-People write notes with their gum, create art, draw pictures and leave bubbles.
-The gum wall is even a wall reflecting current pop culture as you can often see notes on political/world events written in the discarded gum.
+People write notes with their gum, create art, draw pictures, and leave bubbles.
+The gum wall is even a wall reflecting the current pop culture as you can often see notes on political/world events written in the discarded gum.

 Don’t worry; if you forgot to bring your own piece of gum, then you can get some from the machine that is right outside of the alley.
 I cannot imagine how much this machine makes selling gum, but I have to believe it’s one of the most profitable gumball machines in the state.
 Above the gumball machine is a little paper that states the same history I shared above.

 The gum wall itself is a fun place to take people new to the area or even pursue while you are chewing your own piece to add to the collection.

 If you like checking out weird attractions, then this area should not be missed.
 You can get directions below.
 Oh, and if you are new to the area you should check out Madonna Inn and even stay a night, it is really worth it.